 - Networking and knowledge-sharing opportunities

-- Coordination and dissemination of information across the sector
+- Coordination and dissemination of information within the SW international development sector

 - A platform for for any person or organisation to engage with ending global poverty